chFleschutz/aegis-engine/README.md

 2. Open the folder in a CMake supported IDE (e.g. Visual Studio) or generate project files using CMake.

 3. Build and Run one of the example projects.

+4. Optionally run the unit tests:

+    ```bash
+    ctest --preset windows-clang-debug
+    ```

+    See [tests/README.md](tests/README.md) for the test layout, conventions, and what is in scope.

 ## Modules and External Libraries <a name="external-libraries"></a>